Defragster/Tset/README.md

 It can be run fully from CMD window to build Compile CMD and run it, or once built double clicking Compile.CMD exeuctes the build from File Explorer.

+Now supports using libraries from PORTABLE folder created in Arduino IDE path.

 The Tset.cmd file asks questions to specify the Teensy Board, MCU Speed, Compile Optimization level and USB type.
 Then it asks to approve or restart the selection if a wrong choice was made.
 It also allows creating a subfolder based on Teensy Model to hold the file so the same build batch file can be created for run any of the T_LC, T_3.2/3.2, T_3.5, T_3.6 or T_4.0 and T_4.1.

 TO USE :: Put the files from the repository in a known folder.